wangyu09/exkaldi/README.md

 < class >

 Get a chainer MLP model.
 If <config> is None, use default configure.
 Or you can initialize it by set <config>.
-Try to use pythonkaldi.check_config('MLP') function to get configure information you could set.
+Try to use ExKaldi.check_config('MLP') function to get configure information you could set.

 ### LSTM

 < class >

 Get a chainer LSTM model.
 If <config> is None, use default configure.
 Or you can initialize it by set <config>.
-Try to use pythonkaldi.check_config('LSTM') function to get configure information you could set.
+Try to use ExKaldi.check_config('LSTM') function to get configure information you could set.

 ### DataIterator